 Darren works on evaluating next-generation surface sensors, with a current emphasis on Present Weather sensors.

 David Moore works with instrument evaluation, development and suitability for deployment in the surface network.
+He is responsible for ozone measurements and support for ozonesonde launches at Lerwick.

 Mike leads the research and development of Automatic Weather Stations and operational in-situ instruments at the Met Office.